Jo Pavey: Track and road running

-Most of her career has been as a track runner but since 2006 she made a gradual move to road running.
-After illness ruled her out of the Olympic 5000 m and led to a disappointing twelfth place in the 2008 Beijing Olympic Games 10000m, she immediately announced her intentions of continuing her career until 2012 and a potential move up in distance to the marathon.
-Her road running career major race wins have included the Great South Run (2006, 2012) and the Great Manchester Run (2007, 2008).
-She also finished 3rd (winner Gete Wami, Ethiopia) in the Great North Run (2008) in the closest finishes the event has seen with two seconds covering the first three athletes.
+In 2006 Pavey began competing in road races.
+After illness ruled her out of the Olympic 5000 m and led to a disappointing twelfth place in the 2008 Beijing Olympic Games 10000m, she announced her intentions of continuing her career until 2012 and a potential move up in distance to the marathon.
+Her road running career major race wins included the Great South Run (2006, 2012) and the Great Manchester Run (2007, 2008).
+She finished third in the 2008 Great North Run, just 2 seconds behind winner Gete Wami.

-In 2005 Pavey front ran a 5000m in 14:40.71 only to be overtaken on the final lap by a chasing pack of six Kenyan and Ethiopian athletes.
-She improved to 14:39.96 in 2006 at the Brussels Golden League when finishing third behind Tirunesh Dibaba and Meseret Defar.

-She won bronze in the 10000 m at the 2007 World Championships in Athletics, behind Tirunesh Dibaba.
+Pavey won bronze in the 10000 m at the 2007 World Championships in Athletics, behind Tirunesh Dibaba and finished 8th in the 5000m final.
+Pavey is one of only three female British athletes to have ever won a medal in the distance running events (5000m, 10000m and marathon) at global level (World Championships and Olympic Games) - along with Paula Radcliffe and Liz McColgan.
 She qualified to compete in the 5000 m and 10000 m at the 2008 Beijing Olympics.
-Due to illness she did not start in the 5000 m but finished twelfth in the 10000 m event, with a time of 31:12.30.
+Due to illness she did not start in the 5000 m but finished twelfth in the 10000 m, with a time of 31:12.30.

 At the beginning of the 2009 athletics season, Pavey revealed that she was pregnant and, as a result, she would miss both the 2009 London Marathon and 2009 World Championships.
-In September 2009, Jo and her husband Gavin Pavey, had their first child, Jacob Matthew Pavey.
-He arrived nine days ahead of the original birth date, weighing 5 lb 9oz.
+In September 2009, Jo and her husband Gavin, had their first child, Jacob.

-She returned to competition in April 2010, finishing second to Freya Murray at the Great Ireland Run, but she was not disappointed and said she was very pleased with a strong return race after her year out.
-Her marathon debut at the Virgin London Marathon in April led to a 2:28:23 Olympic A standard.
-She then ran in the ING New York City Marathon finishing in a time of 2:28:42, which given the hilly nature of the race represented a significant improvement on her London time.
+She returned to competition in April 2010, finishing second to Freya Murray at the Great Ireland Run.
+Her marathon debut at the London Marathon in April gave her an Olympic A standard, finishing in 2:28:23.
+She then ran in the New York City Marathon finishing in a time of 2:28:42.
 Pavey sustained stress fractures in both the summer of 2010 and 2011.
-She was not selected for the British marathon team after missing the 2012 London Marathon, but came second at the European Cup 10000m in June and her time of 31:32.22 minutes was within the qualifying standard.
+She was not selected for the British marathon team after missing the 2012 London Marathon, but came second at the European Cup 10000m in June.